 Understanding my loss of strength

-It’s possible that my diet that’s been high in leafy greens has led to a slight case of hypothyroidism.
-Hypothyroidism would mean my body is producing less than my natural and healthy hormone levels, particularly less of those responsible for maintaining muscle mass.
-Spinach and other leafy greens like kale can cause hypothyroidism when eaten in large amounts.
+It’s possible that my diet high in leafy greens has led to a slight case of hypothyroidism.
+Hypothyroidism would mean my body produces less than ideal and healthy hormone levels, particularly less of those responsible for maintaining muscle mass.
+Leafy greens like kale contain goitrogens which can cause hypothyroidism when eaten in large amounts.

 I’ve also been eating a diet that’s high in meat and therefore high in iron.
 High iron is bad because it increases the likelihood of infections and infections suppress the immune system, halting anabolic growth and cause catabolism, muscle breakdown.
 While I’ve been adding rosemary, cinnamon, and black pepper to my meals to prevent excess iron absorption and it's negative effects, this hasn’t been the case until recently.